e-manuelb/blood-bank-api/README.md

 - personQuantityForEachState -> Person quantity for each state;
 - averageBMIPerAge -> Average BMI per age.

-To run the project, just clone the repository and change the environment variables in `application.properties`.
+To run the project, just clone the repository and change the environment variables in `src/main/resources/application.properties`.

 ```properties
 spring.jpa.database=MYSQL (change for your database)